takistakis/passata/README.md

       A simple password manager, inspired by pass.

     Options:
-      --config PATH  Path of the configuration file.
+      --config FILE         Path of the configuration file.
+      --color / --no-color  Colorize the output.
       --version             Show the version and exit.
-      --help         Show this message and exit.
+      -h, --help            Show this message and exit.

     Commands:
       autotype  Type login credentials.